dorajistyle/flask-canjs-i18n-boilerplate/readme.md

 * [Font Awesome](http://fortawesome.github.io/Font-Awesome/), It gives you scalable vector icons that can instantly be customized.
 * [typeahead.js](https://github.com/twitter/typeahead.js),  It is a fast and fully-featured autocomplete library.
 * [spin.js](http://fgnass.github.io/spin.js/), It dynamically creates spinning activity indicators that can be used as resolution-independent replacement for AJAX loading GIFs.
+* [Placeholders.js](http://jamesallardice.github.io/Placeholders.js/), It is a JavaScript polyfill for the HTML5 placeholder attribute.
 * [Jade(pyjade)](https://github.com/SyrusAkbary/pyjade), High performance port of Jade-lang for python.

 ### Server side